 In November 2014, Alaska legalized the production, sale and use of marijuana by adults 21 years of age or older.

 Under Alaskan law, individuals 21 years of age or older are allowed to possess up to one ounce (28 grams) of marijuana.
 Additionally, adults are allowed to lawfully possess up to six marijuana plants as long as three or fewer are mature and flowering.
 Ballot Measure 2 also specifies that it is legal and lawful to possess marijuana accessories.
+Medical marijuana patients have the same possession limits as recreational consumers.

 Unlike other states like Colorado who have created purchasing limits for different products, Alaska does not have any specific laws regarding purchasing limits.
 However, the possession limit is one ounce of cannabis, meaning adults 21 years of age or older are only able to purchase up to one ounce of marijuana at a time.

 To be able to purchase recreational marijuana in Alaska, you must show proof of your age in the form of a government-issued identification card.
 Any person found falsifying their age is subject to a violation and possible fine up to $400.
+Where to Buy

 Similar to other states where cannabis is recreationally legal, you are not allowed to consume cannabis on any federal or public land.
 Adults 21 years of age and older are allowed to consume marijuana on private property out of view from the public, or in specially designated marijuana retail stores.
 Public consumption is strictly banned and offenders found guilty of violating this ban are subject to a fine up to $100.
+As of April of 2019, dispensaries can apply for a permit to allow on-site consumption in specially designated areas.
+Some of have already been granted, but the opening of such spaces is currently delayed due to concerns with COVID-19.
+Social Lounges

 Driving Under the Influence